22 Must Have Blogging Resources You Need to Excel as a Blogger

 The Best Plugins and Add-ons for your Blog

 The above resources are all off-page tools to help you grow and develop your blog.
-Next, we’ll talk about on-page tools and plugins that you need to succeed.
+Next, we’ll talk about on-page tools and plugins you need to succeed.

 There are thousands of plugins available, but you don’t want too many because you don’t want to bog down your site with fancy extras.
 Instead, limit yourself to a few plugins that enhance your blog’s functionality.